Edward Hills Wason

 Edward Hills Wason (September 2, 1865 – February 6, 1941) was a U.S. Representative from New Hampshire.

+Biography

 Born in New Boston, New Hampshire, Wason attended public and private schools and Francestown Academy.
 He was graduated from the New Hampshire College of Agriculture and the Mechanic Arts at Hanover in 1886 and from Boston University School of Law in 1890.
 He was admitted to the bar in 1890 and commenced practice in Nashua, New Hampshire.

 Wason was sergeant at arms, assistant clerk, and later clerk of the New Hampshire Senate.
-He served as member of the Nashua Board of Education 1891-1895, serving as its president in 1895.
+He served as member of the Nashua Board of Education, 1891–1895, serving as its president in 1895.
 He was city solicitor of Nashua in 1894 and 1895, and served as president of the common council in 1897 and 1898.
-He was an alderman of Nashua, 1906-1908.
+He was an alderman of Nashua, 1906–1908.